bomonike/bomonike.github.io/singularity.md

 ???
 When robots take over work, people will have less and less to do.

 The disturbing aspect of the Singularity is that it

-## AI & Robots vs. HumanLimitations
+## AI & Robots vs. Human Limitations

 It's naive to say that "retraining" will fix everything.

 Many retraining aim to create more automation which accelerates the displacement of human workers.

 Individual humans cannot hope to compete with AI and robots like they can with other humans.

 1. During the industrial era, workers can <strong>unionize</strong> and go on strike because managers cannot do the work of all workers.
 That's how workers can protect their benefits and working conditions.

    But when AI and robots managers can replace human workers, human workers have <strong>no bargaining power</strong>.

+   Reasoning

 1. Humans degrade over time.
 Human replacements require repeated training.